jtremblay/Microbiomics/README.md

 ![Figure 5](./images/Rplot04.png)
 *Figure 5*

 That's already more interesting.
-We can also split by groups (individuals who received the probiotic and the ones that did not).
+We can also split by groups (individuals who received the probiotic and the ones who did not).
-In that case we would include : facets=c("Visit", "Groups")
+In that case we would include the following parameter: ```facets=c("Visit", "Groups")```
 ```
 p_object_6 = stackedBarplotsFromTaxonomyTable(
   mapping_file=mapping_file,                                                  mapping=NULL,                taxonomy_file,              outdir=outdir,          facets=c("Groups", "Visit"),